Hurricane Martin 2022

-Satellite images and tracking maps of Category 1 Hurricane Martin 2022, October 30 - November 3.
+Satellite images, weather maps and tracks of Category 1 Hurricane Martin 2022, October 30 - November 6.
 Max wind speed 85mph.

 ASCAT-C data that was not available until after the issuance of the last advisory, but was valid at 13:17 UTC, showed that Martin likely became frontal earlier today (November 3) and the system no longer has a well-defined circulation.
 In addition, both TAFB and SAB evaluated the system as extratropical at 18:00 UTC.
 Therefore, Martin is now classified as post-tropical and this will be the last NHC advisory.

 While Martin does not currently appear to have a well-defined center, the powerful post-tropical cyclone is expected to redevelop a well-defined center as it occludes over the next 12 to 24 hours.
 Martin is moving at a remarkable clip of 60 mph (50 knots), but should begin to slow down soon and turn north-northwestward during the next few hours.
 After that, the cyclone is forecast to move relatively slowly on Friday before picking up speed toward the east-southeast or east through the early weekend.
 Martin's maximum winds are still forecast to slowly decrease over the next few days, however the combination of Martin and other non-tropical low pressure systems are still expected to produce hazardous wind and seas over a very wide area of the North Atlantic for the next couple of days.